INRIA/scikit-learn-mooc/slides/linear_model.md

 .pull-right[         Ridge]
 .pull-left.shift-left[     No bias, high variance] .pull-right[         low bias, low variance]
-???

 ---
 # Regularization in logistic regression

-The parameter C of logistic regression controls the "complexity" of the model, and in practice, whether the model focuses on data close to the boundary.
+.small[The parameter C of logistic regression controls the "complexity" of the model, and in practice, whether the model focuses on data close to the boundary.]

 .shift-left.pull-left[<img src="../figures/logistic_2D_C0.001.svg" width="100%">]
 .pull-right[<img src="../figures/logistic_2D_C1.svg" width="100%">]